-Salerno is home to over 40 historic Catholic churches and basilicas, each with its own unique architectural and spiritual significance.
+Salerno is home to 12 historic churches and basilicas, each showcasing stunning architecture and centuries of Catholic heritage.

-The city boasts 15 significant pilgrimage sites, including revered relics of saints that attract pilgrims from around the world.
+The city boasts 5 significant pilgrimage sites, where relics of saints are venerated by the faithful.

-Salerno's annual Catholic festivals draw approximately 30,000 attendees, celebrating the city's vibrant religious traditions and community spirit.
+Salerno's annual Catholic festivals attract over 20,000 attendees, celebrating the city's deep-rooted religious traditions.

-With 50 daily masses offered across the city, Salerno provides ample opportunities for worship and reflection for both residents and visitors.
+With 30 daily masses held in various churches, Salerno provides ample opportunities for worship and reflection.

 Saint Matthew, the patron saint of Salerno, is central to the city's religious identity.
-Local legends and stories about his relics add a mystical dimension to the city's Catholic heritage.
+Local legends tell of miraculous events associated with his relics, which are believed to protect the city and its inhabitants.

-Salerno is home to skilled artisans who create beautiful religious handicrafts, from intricate rosaries to hand-painted icons.
-These crafts are cherished by both locals and visitors alike.
+Salerno is home to skilled artisans who create religious handicrafts, such as intricate rosaries and devotional items.
+These crafts reflect the city's Catholic traditions and are cherished by both locals and visitors.

 Ferrara